juliantait/oTree-Template/README.md

-# Exp_Hidden-Mistakes
+# oTree-Template
- This is the oTree folder for Hidden Mistakes.
-It contains 3 apps.
-Before (welcome, consent) Intro (instructions, quiz), Main (actual game) and outro (demographics and results) are as the names suggest. *main* has all the code for the game (including round rematching and treatment allocation).
+ This is a template for oTree experimental app useful for running experiments in the lab.

 ## Timeline
+- before (welcome + consent)
+- intro (instrucitons)
+- main (expeirmental game)
+- outro (demographics + payment)

 ## Treatment Allocation
+None currently

 ## Participant Labels
 Add '?participant_label=Bob' to the end of the URL provided to join the session.